My friend received an email newsletter from SARK last week, sparking an interesting debate.

 I used to love SARK.
 Her “How to Be Happy” poster hung on my dorm room wall years ago.

 Then her instructions started to annoy me; I can’t read my handwriting if I journal upside-down in magic marker.
-And ever since getting mugged, my instinct for self-preservation prohibits “inviting someone dangerous to tea.”
+And ever since getting mugged in Boston, my instinct for self-preservation prohibits “inviting someone dangerous to tea.”

 I feared my irritation with forced playfulness was a sign of bitterness or cynicism.